DataDog/documentation/content/en/synthetics/browser_tests/test_results.md

   text: "Monitor Core Web Vitals with Synthetic Monitoring"
 ---

 Test results appear after a Datadog Synthetic test execution.
-Browser test results correspond to the test execution at a point in time in one specific location, one specific browser, and one device type.
+Browser test results correspond to the test execution at a point in time in one specific location, one specific browser, and one specific device type.

-Look at the latest failed test runs and compare them to recent successful ones in the **Sample Results** section.
+Look at the latest failed test runs and compare them to a recent successful one in the **Sample Results** section.
 Scroll down to the **Test Results** section and click on a test result to examine a specific result thoroughly.

 [Browser test results](#test-results) include components such as [screenshots](#screenshots), [page performance data](#page-performance), [errors](#errors), [resources](#resources), and [backend traces](#backend-traces) to help troubleshoot your [test failure](#failed-test-result).